Skip to main content

 Course Practicalities

-Teaching takes place in lectures and seminars, through small group work and by use of project and dissertation research.
+Teaching takes place in lectures and seminars, through small group work, and by use of project and dissertation research.
 The school is increasing its use of online learning.

 The contact hours, lectures, seminars and research required will vary considerably depending on your registration.
-See the School of History.

 • Year 1: A minimum of two hours of History lectures each week in both the first and second semesters.